architolk/architolk.github.io/_pages/ac5/panel.md

 ![](/assets/images/ac5/front-modified.png)

 Chickenhead knobs are to be ordered...
 The original pathfinder used self-tapping knobs, the Molly kit had set-screw pots, so I need to order some new knobs :-(.

+So the dials are:

+- Treble: master volume
+- Bass: cut
+- Volume: gain (overdrive from level 5 and up)